TheDataShed/eks-terraform-demo/README.md

 ### IAM

-An IAM role with the required two managed policies:
+An IAM role for the EKS masters with the required two managed policies:

 - AmazonEKSClusterPolicy
 - AmazonEKSServicePolicy

+An IAM role for the worker nodes with the required three managed policies:

+- AmazonEKSWorkerNodePolicy
+- AmazonEKS_CNI_Policy
+- AmazonEC2ContainerRegistryReadOnly

 ### Security